Yu Zhengsheng: Political career

 In 1985, Yu was sent to Shandong to become Deputy Party Secretary of Yantai in Shandong province.
 In 1987 he was named mayor of Yantai at age 42.
 In 1992, he was named party chief of Qingdao and a member of the Shandong provincial Party Standing Committee; he was known to have released his salary income, housing situation, and gifts he received on television.

 He failed to secure election to the Central Committee in 1992, subsequently being sent to become Party chief in Qingdao.
 Qingdao was approved as a sub-provincial city in 1997.
-Yu served as Deputy Minister of Construction when he was recalled back to Beijing in 1997, and a year later promoted to the Minister position.
+Yu served as Deputy Minister of Construction when he was recalled to Beijing in 1997, and a year later promoted to the Minister position.
 He remained in that position in Zhu Rongji's cabinet from 1998 to 2001.
 He became a member of the powerful Politburo of the Chinese Communist Party in November 2002, while serving as the party chief of Hubei.
 Yu was the only Hubei party chief since economic reforms began to hold a seat on the Politburo.